 The Case of the Parental Pampering

 One of the biggest challenges about parenting a teen and imparting financial education is controlling impulsive purchases.
+You need to learn how to stop your kids from overspending and also teach them about money management.
 Let’s look at an example: when you gift your teen child a PlayStation 5 for her 14th birthday, even where she already owns a perfectly serviceable PlayStation 4.

 Why shouldn’t she get the best thing out there?
 I’m earning well; for whom?
 What’s the big deal?
 These are the thoughts that may cross your mind when someone questions you on the need to purchase an expensive gift.
 And that there lies the crux of the problem.